dlagorealestate/MechaCar_Statistical_Analysis/README.md

 ![Image 6-6-21 at 3 43 PM](https://user-images.githubusercontent.com/78887673/120938127-591cd300-c6df-11eb-91c3-3880953d5225.jpg)

   * Is the slope of the linear model considered to be zero?
 Why or why not?

+ Our linear regression analysis is 6.712e-11, which is less than our assumed level of 0.05%.
+Therefore the slope of our linear model is not zero.